Restorative Care Using Dental Crowns

 The Crown Procedure

-To place a dental crown generally requires at least two appointments at your dental office.
+You can expect to see your dentist twice to complete the dental crown procedure.
 Once your dentist determines you need a crown, here's what you can expect at each appointment.

 In order to prepare for a crown, your dentist will first examine your mouth and then prepare the tooth.